ansible-collections/ibm.spectrum_virtualize/README.md

 ### Modules

-- ibm_svc_info - Collects information on the IBM Spectrum Virtualize system
+- ibm_svc_info - Collects information on IBM Spectrum Virtualize system
-- ibm_svc_host - Host management for IBM Spectrum Virtualize
+- ibm_svc_host - Manages hosts for IBM Spectrum Virtualize
-- ibm_svc_mdisk - MDisk managment for IBM Spectrum Virtualize
+- ibm_svc_mdisk - Manages MDisks for IBM Spectrum Virtualize
-- ibm_svc_mdiskgrp - Pool management for IBM Spectrum Virtualize
+- ibm_svc_mdiskgrp - Manages pools for IBM Spectrum Virtualize
-- ibm_svc_vdisk - Volume management for IBM Spectrum Virtualize
+- ibm_svc_vdisk - Manages volumes for IBM Spectrum Virtualize
-- ibm_svc_vol_map - Volume mapping management for IBM Spectrum Virtualize
+- ibm_svc_vol_map - Manages volume mapping for IBM Spectrum Virtualize
-- ibm_svc_volume_clone - Volume clone management for IBM Spectrum Virtualize
+- ibm_svc_volume_clone - Manages volume clones for IBM Spectrum Virtualize
-- ibm_svc_volume_snapshot - Volume snapshot management for IBM Spectrum Virtualize
+- ibm_svc_volume_snapshot - Manages volume snapshots for IBM Spectrum Virtualize
-- ibm_svc_volume_fcconsistgrp - FlashCopy consistency groups management for IBM Spectrum Virtualize
+- ibm_svc_volume_fcconsistgrp - Manages FlashCopy consistency groups for IBM Spectrum Virtualize
+- ibm_svctask_command - Runs svctask CLI command(s) on IBM Spectrum Virtualize over SSH session
+- ibm_svcinfo_command - Runs svcinfo CLI command on IBM Spectrum Virtualize over SSH session

+### Prerequisites

+- Paramiko must be installed to use ibm_svctask_command and ibm_svcinfo_command modules.

 ## Limitation

-The IBM Spectrum Virtualize Ansible collections leverage REST APIs to connect to the  IBM Spectrum Virtualize storage system.
-This creates the following limitations:
+The modules in the IBM Spectrum Virtualize Ansible collection leverage REST APIs to connect to the IBM Spectrum Virtualize storage system.
+This has following limitations:
-1. Using the REST API to list more than 2000 objects may create a loss of service from the API side, as it automatically restarts due to memory constraints.
+1. Using the REST APIs to list more than 2000 objects may create a loss of service from the API side, as it automatically restarts due to memory constraints.
-2. It is not possible to access the REST API using an IPv6 address on a cluster.
+2. It is not possible to access REST APIs using an IPv6 address on a cluster.
-3. To run the Ansible collections, Spectrum Virtualize storage system must be at Version 8.1.3 or higher.
+3. To run the Ansible collection, the IBM Spectrum Virtualize storage system must have Version 8.1.3 or higher.

 ## Contributing